MossDog/Game/README.md

 - fix damage cooldown on enemies

 ### Completed
-- Figure out where collision detection belongs and implement it properly.
 - implemented cooldown times so gamespeed isn't dependant on frames.
 - Implemented the beam as the primary weapon.
 - implemented rudimentary health system and speed system.